awsdocs/amazon-sagemaker-developer-guide/doc_source/data-wrangler-transform.md

 1. Choose **Add** to add the transform to the Data Wrangler data flow\.

-## Featurize Date/Time<a name="data-wrangler-transform-datetime-embed"></a>
+## Featurize Datetime<a name="data-wrangler-transform-datetime-embed"></a>

-Use **Featurize date/time** to create a vector embedding representing a date/time field\.
-To use this transform, your date/time data must be in one of the following formats:
+Use **Featurize date/time** to create a vector embedding representing a datetime field\.
+To use this transform, your datetime data must be in one of the following formats:
-+ Strings describing date/time: For example, `"January 1st, 2020, 12:44pm"`\.
++ Strings describing datetime: For example, `"January 1st, 2020, 12:44pm"`\.
 + A Unix timestamp: A Unix timestamp describes the number of seconds, milliseconds, microseconds, or nanoseconds from 1/1/1970\.

 You can choose to **Infer datetime format** and provide a **Datetime format**\.
-If you provide a date/time format, you must use the codes described in the [Python documentation](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes)\.
+If you provide a datetime format, you must use the codes described in the [Python documentation](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes)\.
 The options you select for these two configurations have implications for the speed of the operation, and the final results\.
 + The most manual and computationally fastest option is to specify a **Datetime format** and select **No** for **Infer datetime format**\.
-+ To reduce manual labor, you can choose **Infer datetime format** and not specify a date/time format\.
-It is also a computationally fast operation; however, the first date/time format encountered in the input column is assumed to be the format for the entire column\.
++ To reduce manual labor, you can choose **Infer datetime format** and not specify a datetime format\.
+It is also a computationally fast operation; however, the first datetime format encountered in the input column is assumed to be the format for the entire column\.
 If there are other formats in the column, these values are NaN in the final output\.
-Inferring the date/time format can give you unparsed strings\.
+Inferring the datetime format can give you unparsed strings\.
 + If you don't specify a format and select **No** for **Infer datetime format**, you get the most robust results\.
-All the valid date/time strings are parsed\.
+All the valid datetime strings are parsed\.
 However, this operation can be an order of magnitude slower than the first two options in this list\.

-When you use this transform, you specify an **Input column** which contains date/time data in one of the formats listed above\.
+When you use this transform, you specify an **Input column** which contains datetime data in one of the formats listed above\.
 The transform creates an output column named **Output column name**\.
 The format of the output column depends on your configuration using the following:
 + **Vector**: Outputs a single column as a vector\.
 + **Columns**: Creates a new column for every feature\.
 For example, if the output contains a year, month, and day, three separate columns are created for year, month, and day\.